 If you have any family issues that you’d like to discuss please don’t hesitate to get in touch.

 We aim to involve parents/carers in all aspects of their children’s education and discuss any additional needs and provision with them.
-If your child is being supported by the Inclusion team there are monthly inclusion drop in sessions available for families to book.
-Please contact the office for details or check the calendar on the website.
+If your child is being supported by the Inclusion team there are inclusion drop in sessions available for families to book.
+Please contact the office for details.

 The SEN (Special Educational Needs) information report may be of use to you if your child is on the SEN register or you think they may have SEN.